Kombu

 Health Benefits

-- Rich in polysaccharides that support digestive health and provide prebiotic benefits
+- High in soluble fiber (alginate) that may support digestive health and blood sugar regulation

 Buying Guide